The complete guide to extracting tables from PDF to Excel.

 Currency symbols and number formats

-Amounts with $, EUR, parentheses for negatives, thousand separators — when you paste into Excel, they're no longer numbers but text.
+Amounts with $, parentheses for negatives, thousand separators: once pasted into Excel, they are no longer numbers but text.

 Extraction methods compared